UniqueUpToPermutation/pecos/README.md

     "model": "eurlex-4k/model"
 },
 ```
-We have already configured the datasets JSON, you will just have to download the datasets and models we trained [LINK TO BE PROVIDED], and place them all in a folder named ``datasets`` relative to the binary directory.
+We have already configured the datasets JSON, you will just have to download the datasets and models we used in the paper at [this link](https://archive.org/download/pecos-dataset/inference-models/), and place them all in a folder named ``datasets`` relative to the binary directory.

 -------------------------